 We provide a semi-annual bonus opportunity through our company's Employee Incentive Plan which awards cash bonuses to our named executive officers and other employees based upon the achievement of quarterly corporate and, in some cases, individual performance objectives.
-For fiscal 2014, the Employee Incentive Plan and bonuses for the named executive officers depended (solely) upon meeting pre-defined financial metric objectives.
-If the company did not achieve the financial performance goals, the actual total cash compensation would be below the 50th percentile, and if the company' exceeded goals, there was an opportunity to be rewarded above the 50th percentile.
+For fiscal 2015, the Employee Incentive Plan and bonuses for the named executive officers depended (solely) upon meeting pre-defined financial metric objectives defined in relation to operating income.
+If the company did not achieve the financial performance goals, the actual total cash compensation would be below the 50th percentile, and if the company's exceeded goals, there was an opportunity to be rewarded above the 50th percentile.
 This approach is aligned with the company's pay for performance philosophy.
-For 2014, the company achieved varying levels of performance in each quarter as illustrated below including missing the target in Q1.
-Based on this performance the actual bonus awards were adjusted above or below the target to align with performance.
+For 2015, the company achieved varying levels of performance in each quarter as illustrated below.
+Based on this performance, the actual bonus awards were below the target which the Compensation Committee believed was an appropriate alignment with performance.
+The following table shows the level of achievement against our financial goals for each quarter: